-This report is a preliminary presentation of the assessment of specific climate-related risks in Kyrgyzstan.
-The report focuses on defining the impacts of: Climate-related disasters on lives and livelihoods, and, Climate factors on crop production and livelihoods.
+This Kyrgyzstan Climate Risk Profile Report is a preliminary presentation of the assessment of specific climate-related risks in Kyrgyzstan.
+The report focuses on defining the impacts of:

+- Climate-related disasters on lives and livelihoods, and, - Climate factors on crop production and livelihoods.

 A separate commissioned report reviews the relation between projected future water availably and food supplies in Kyrgyzstan.
+The report is available from CAMP Alatoo.

-These results presented in this report demonstrate the range of climate-society links that can be assessed using the process set out in the Climate Risk Assessment Guide - Central Asia [2].
+These results presented in this report demonstrate the range of climate-society links that can be assessed using the process set out in the Climate Risk Assessment Guide - Central Asia.
 The assessment results are presented in separate sections of the report, with a single conclusion and set of recommendations.

 The Climate Risk Assessment Guide - Central Asia was developed by the Central Asia Climate Risk Assessment Project managed by Camp Alatoo, based in Bishkek, Kyrgyzstan, and UNDP's Central Asia Climate Risk Management Program, based in Almaty, Kazakhstan.
-The project was funded by Climate and Development Knowledge Network through a grant to CAMP Alatoo.
+The project was funded by Climate and Development Knowledge Network (CDKN).

 The Guide is designed for use in Kyrgyzstan, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan and should be applicable in countries with similar socio-economic characteristics.
-Further details on the project can be found at http://camp.kg and http://www.ca-crm.info.

 The materials in this report are provided as input into a broader climate risk profiling effort for Kyrgyzstan under UNDP's Central Asia Climate Risk Management Program.
-Work on climate change impacts in Kyrgyzstan related to health has been done by the Kyrgyz Ministry of Health and the World Health Organization and available as Assessment of the Impact of Climate Change on the Health of the Population of the Kyrgyz Republic [5].
-Given the detail of the Ministry of Health report, an assessment of health-climate issues is nor duplicated in this report.
+Work on climate change impacts in Kyrgyzstan related to health has been done by the Kyrgyz Ministry of Health and the World Health Organization and available as Assessment of the Impact of Climate Change on the Health of the Population of the Kyrgyz Republic.
+Given the detail of the Ministry of Health report, an assessment of health-climate issues is not duplicated in this report.

-The report draws on the Second National Communication of the Kyrgyz Republic to the UN Framework Convention on Climate Change [3](see Section 5, below).
-The results in this report build on the national level assessment provided on the Risk Assessment for Central Asia and Caucasus: Desk Study Review [4], and deepens the understanding of climate risks and impacts at and below the national level.
-Specifically, where data is available, the report attempt to define climate related impacts and risk at the Oblast level.
+The Profile draws on the Second National Communication of the Kyrgyz Republic to the UN Framework Convention on Climate Change (see Section 5, below).
+The results in this report build on the national level assessment provided on the Risk Assessment for Central Asia and Caucasus: Desk Study Review, and deepens the understanding of climate risks and impacts at and below the national level.
+Specifically, where data is available, the Profile defines climate related impacts and risk at the Oblast level.